 Today is a tale of two stories.
 On the one hand I’ve grown increasingly frustrated by the amount of trash written all over social media by so many people about Tom Daley coming out, and yet at the same time taken such encouragement that it has also been received with such pride by so many.
-I’ve only ever written about sexuality twice – both times to say how frustrated I was.
-Frustrated, that a senior cabinet minister was forced to resign when he’d covered up his sexuality using expenses, when if he’d been open about his relationship he could have claimed more; and the other to rant about homophobia in football and the lack of leadership in the beautiful game.
 But for all the bluster and hype – so many have forgotten what a day like today is about.
+It's about love.

 Many people still think it’s a 'choice' to be gay, but why do so many still think it’s a choice to come out?